Nurses Are an Important Part of Hope and Healing

 • …this list could go on and on…

 And a lot of times, nurses are the ones that naturally sense when somebody just needs someone to listen.
 To just show up as a person and be with them.
 Or when they just need to chat about incidental stuff rather than so much stuff that’s heavy or important.
-Nurses naturally show up on a human level, and do it on their own – time and time and time again.
+And nurses naturally show up on a human level, and do it on their own – time and time and time again.

 When you stop and think about what nurses do in a treatment program it’s pretty amazing.
 So we have to wonder, “Who are these people?
 Why are they in jobs like this?”